 Examples of other areas of work experience that may be of interest to linguistics students include:

 Search for placements and find out more about work experience and internships.

-A degree in linguistics is useful for going directly into areas such as teaching abroad, publishing roles and government administration, e.g. the Civil Service, especially on the Fast Stream scheme.
+A degree in linguistics is useful for teaching abroad, publishing roles and roles in government administration.

-Linguistics graduates also go into roles where they can use their knowledge of linguistics directly, such as working for dictionary compilers or as proofreaders and editors.
+Linguistics graduates also go into jobs where they can use their knowledge of linguistics directly, such as working for dictionary compilers or as proofreaders and editors.

-Skills honed on a linguistics degree include transcribing and analysing language, and understanding and critiquing theories and ideas.
-You also learn how to present linguistic data in various formats.
+Skills honed on a linguistics degree include transcribing and analysing language and understanding and critiquing theories and ideas.
+You learn how to present linguistic data in various formats.

 Research skills are also developed, especially regarding the accurate collection of data, research methodology, analysis techniques and statistical analysis while using IT packages.

 Students study the subject of communication and pick up excellent communication skills, in written form through writing up research, and oral communication by interacting with language subjects.

 Almost a quarter of linguistics graduates are undertaking further study or combining further study with work six months after graduation.